Bisonai/request-response-consumer/README.md

 ### Add a consumer

 Add consumer contract to account.
-Then, the consumer contract will be able to request for VRF service.
+Then, the consumer contract will be able to request for Request-Response service.

 ```shell
 npx hardhat addConsumer \